swtan346/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to get help with command usage.
-2. Nursing Address Book shows command usage.
+2. NAB shows command usage.

    Use case ends.

 **Extensions**

 * 1a.
-Nursing Address Book detects that the command is invalid.
+NAB detects that the command is invalid.
     * 1a1.
-Nursing Address Book shows an error message.
+NAB shows an error message.

     Use case ends.